MichaelCade/90DaysOfDevOps/Days/day39.md

 ### Viewing a Commit

-Being able to look at the commit message is great if you have been concious about following best practices and you have added a meaningful commit message, however there is also `git show` command which allows us to inspect and view a commit.
+Being able to look at the commit message is great if you have been conscious about following best practices and you have added a meaningful commit message, however, there is also `git show` command which allows us to inspect and view a commit.

 We can use `git log --oneline --reverse` to get a list of our commits. and then we can take those and run `git show <commit ID>`

 ![](Images/Day39_Git14.png)

-The output of that command will look like below with the detail of the commit, author and what actually changed.
+The output of that command will look like below with the detail of the commit, author and what changed.

 ![](Images/Day39_Git15.png)

 We can also use `git show HEAD~1` where 1 is how many steps back from the current version we want to get back to.

 This is great if you want some detail on your files, but if we want to list all the files in a tree for the whole snapshot directory.
 We can achieve this by using the `git ls-tree HEAD~1` command, again going back one snapshot from the last commit.
-We can see below we have two blobs, these indicate files where as tree would indicate a directory.
+We can see below we have two blobs, these indicate files whereas the tree would indicate a directory.
 You can also see commits and tags in this information.

 ![](Images/Day39_Git16.png)